malukenho/MigrateDB/README.md

 1 row in set (0.00 sec)
 ```

-And are wanted migrate this datas to another table.
+And would like to migrate this datas to another table.
 ```sql
 mysql> SELECT * FROM member;
 +-----------+-----------------+------------+